skittleson/DoCodeThatMatters/src/software-engineering-lessons.md

 ## A "Not To Do's" List

 Empty your mind of what you would like to do.
 This will help you keep focus on what needs to be done now.

+I've been a big fan of the [The Eisenhower Method](https://en.wikipedia.org/wiki/Time_management#:~:text=The%20Eisenhower%20Method%20is%20a%20strategy%20used%20to,this%20management%20as%20%22putting%20on%20the%20game%20face.%22) as it's broken down into 4 categories: Important/Urgent, Important/Not Urgent, Unimportant/Urgent, and Unimportant/Not Urgent.
+Most task management software can split into groups.

 ---